Yonea21/starter-academic/content/post/week2/index.md

 ![Bern](bern.jpg "<b>Bern</b> (Unsplash: Gül ORL)")

 Tuesday evening, back home, I even helped a friend in maths.
 I showed my friend how to simplify logarithms.
 There really lies my strength and I'm glad if I can pass on my knowledge and tricks.

+Wednesday, back in the office I worked on my trainee diary and started preparing for my PowerPoint presentation about Liquid Metal as TIM.
+(LINK)